TOGAF® 9.1 Vs Archimate® 2.1

-Both TOGAF and the ArchiMate modeling language were developed and maintained by The Open Group.
+Both the TOGAF framework and the ArchiMate modeling language were developed and maintained by The Open Group.

 TOGAF describes the process of developing and managing enterprise architecture frameworks, but it doesn’t contain a defined modeling language structure.
 ArchiMate is meant to be complementary to the TOGAF content framework and architecture development process.
 As such, while some people start with an ‘ArchiMate vs. TOGAF’ mindset, they quickly realize that one can greatly enhance the other.